Theses at the Institute of Transport and Automation Technology

 Production in Space

-• Master thesis: Development of a controller for the manipulation of samples in an acoustic levitator for use under different gravitational conditions
+• Master Thesis: Development of a control system for manipulating samples in an acoustic levitator outside the wavelength limitation

 Description